-Compared with the traditional injection molding method, gas-assisted technology can reduce the weight of parts, speed up the cooling, reduce the clamping force and simplify the mold design, thus it will greatly reduce the cost.
+Compared with the classic injection molding, gas-assisted can lower the weight of parts, speed up the cooling, reduce the clamping force and simplify the mold design.
+Thus it will greatly reduce the cost.

 In terms of product quality, it can eliminate surface shrinkage marks, reduce internal stress and warpage deformation.

-Gas-assisted molding generally includes several steps, such as melt injection, gas injection, gas pressure maintaining, gas recovery and part demolding.
+Gas-assisted molding generally includes several steps, like melt injection, gas injection, gas pressure holding, gas recovery and part demolding.

-Firstly, a preset viscous fluid, generally molten polymer, about 75%~95% of the mold cavity is injected from the gate, and then a non-viscous fluid with a certain pressure is injected into the mold through the gate, runner.
+Firstly, a preset viscous fluid, generally molten polymer, about 75%~95% of the mold cavity is injected from the gate.
+Then a non-viscous fluid with a certain pressure is injected into the mold through the gate runner.

 The gas, generally nitrogen, is injected into the cavity.

 Due to the low melt temperature of the contact part with the surface of the mold, the melt temperature of the core layer at the thick wall part (such as ribs) is high, and the viscosity is small.